Who can use this: Tech admin

 The MCP client supports two authorization scopes.

-Company-wide access: Company-wide access uses a single shared token managed by a Technical Administrator.
+Company-wide access: Company-wide access uses a single shared token managed by a tech admin.
 All users access the external system using the same organization-level identity.

 User-specific access: User-specific access requires additive authorization.
-A Technical Administrator must first authorize the connector for the organization, and each user must then authorize their own account.
+A tech admin must first authorize the connector for the organization, and each user must then authorize their own account.

 This model is used when the external system enforces user-level permissions.